eslamelbroolsy1234/MyProjects/README.md

-# MyProjects
+# MyProjects [ Three Banking Projects ]
 This Repo are containing all projects in Abo_Hadhood Course.
-Project Bank

 Got it!
 Here's a detailed description of the code above in English, focusing on the **Bank** and the enhancements made to it.